Business Finance - Pre Test

 C) average age of inventory and average payment period

-D) average age of inventory, average collection period and average payment
+D) average payment, average collection period

 • 17.
 Which of the following statements is true regarding working capital management?